-Jaimee Foxworth originally played Judy, the youngest Winslow child.
+Valerie Jones played Judy, the youngest Winslow child in the pilot, but was replaced by Jaimee Foxworth.
 Her character had little screen time.
 When Foxworth requested a salary increase, producers wrote her off the series.
 Later episodes revised the show's history so Judy never existed.

 The character of Steve Urkel was named after a producer's friend.
 He was only supposed to appear once, but the audience's response was so overwhelmingly positive that the producers decided to make Urkel a regular character.
 Urkel merchandise included a talking doll, trading cards, posters, books, lunch boxes, T-shirts, and a limited-edition cereal.